Arpsgit/Image-Processing/README.md

 ## 23. XOR operation on two Pictures using C
 ## 24. XOR operation on two Pictures using Python
 ## 25. Average filter operation on an Image using Python
+## 26. Max filter operation on an Image using Python